liwenyip/hugo-easy-gallery/README.md

 - `hover-transition` - determines if/how images change upon hover.
 Options:
   - not set - smooth transition (default)
   - `none` - hard transition
+- `thumbnail-size` sets the size of the thumbnails for the gallery.
+Default is "300x300".
+First number is width, second number is height.
+  - example: `{{< gallery dir="/img/your-directory-of-images/" thumbnail-size="150x150" />}}`

 ## PhotoSwipe usage